 The ministry of the elder is vital to accomplish the mission of your local church.

 A balanced church program is just as important as any of the individual offices or functions of the church.
 Your ministry is given meaning and effectiveness as you fit into the overall mission that Christ has for your congregation.
 The Holy Spirit calls you to teamwork and cooperation with the other leaders in your church, according to a united plan of action.

+cording to a united plan of action.
 What are the essential elements of a healthy local church?
-There are at least four fundamental activities that must be present in any Adventist church for it to be successful:
+There are at least four fundamental activities that must be present in any church for it to be successful:

 1. Reaching the community.
 Healthy churches discover the kinds of people who live in their area and understand the needs of the people, so that they can provide activities designed to meet these needs and create a strong public awareness of the church.